The Book of Sarth

 Who is Sarth?:

-Sarth Calhoun began playing music and writing lyrics at age six.
+Sarth began playing piano at age six.
+By age 8, he fell in love with comic books, carefully collecting his favorites each week.
 In his teens, he stopped buying comic books to save up for his first bass guitar.
 He began playing in rock bands around New York City while getting acquainted with the cyber world in a time he refers to as “the grey era,” when web pages were not yet marked up with color.

 Along his musical journeys, he met cellist and songwriter Leah Coloff, who convinced him to combine computers with music.
 The band they established, Number19, funded its first record with downloads from mp3.com in 2001.
 Then in 2005 he founded the band Lucibel Crater, where he really began to experiment with electronic music and the looping of sounds, a band which Vogue Italia described as “Bjork meets The White Stripes.”

 Currently, Sarth is inventing a new medium called the gralbum (graphic+album) to combine his lifelong love of music with his mistress, graphic novels.
 The premiere gralbum is The Book of Sarth, available for download at the iTunes store.
-This will be the first of many, as he is working to form a publishing company called the Gralbum Collective to house more of his collaborative creations and help other artists produce similar works.
+This will be the first of many, as he has formed a publishing company called the Gralbum Collective to house more of his collaborative creations and help other artists produce similar works.

 He is the continuum fingerboarding champion of the world.